Accidental Love: Release

 In March 2011, an unfinished cut of the film was screened in Los Angeles.
 The film was released on VOD on February 10, 2015.
 The film was given a limited theatrical release on March 20, 2015.
 It was released on DVD and Blu-ray in the United States on April 28, 2015.

-Following a home video release by Mongrel Media in Canada, A.A.
-Dowd, film critic with The A.V.
-Club, in an article titled "No, I didn't call your shitty movie a 'comedic masterstroke'", accused the company of quoting his review out of context, making a negative film review look like a positive one.
-In response to the accusation, Mongrel Media issued an apology and claimed they would remove the quote from further prints of the DVD.

 Reception

 Critical response

 The film was panned by critics.
+Metacritic, which uses a weighted average, assigned the film a score of 20 out of 100, based on 13 critics, indicating "generally unfavorable" reviews.

 A.A.
 Dowd of The A.V.
 Club wrote: "To be fair to whoever refashioned Accidental Love from the abandoned scraps of Nailed, there’s little reason to believe that the ideal, untroubled version of the material would have been a comedic masterstroke."
+Following a home video release by Mongrel Media in Canada, Dowd accused the company of quoting his review out of context, making a negative film review look like a positive one, in an article titled "No, I didn't call your shitty movie a 'comedic masterstroke'".
+In response to the accusation, Mongrel Media issued an apology and said they would remove the quote from further prints of the DVD.

 Richard Roeper of the Chicago Sun-Times wrote: "The satire is broad and forced and unfunny, there’s no cadence to the setups and visual punch lines, and the likable cast is hopelessly lost.
 Some disasters should remain forgotten."